gabrieldrn/Java-Maze-Solver/README.md

 Next, refer to "[Use a solver](#use-a-solver)" to begin solving when your Maze is all set.

-Like any solver, you can also [set your own cardinal solving order](#changing-the-solving-cardinal-order) as the default one is North-East-South-West.
+Like any solver, you can also [set your own shift order](#changing-the-shift-order).
+This program use cardinals as reference and the default one is North-East-South-West.